 Benny’s Video is available to rent or buy now.

-As a director, Michael Haneke is well known for producing films that reflect and challenge our notions of social development.
-In turn, polarising audiences and critics alike with challenging and often uncomfortable reflections of our humanity.
-His films have ranged from The Piano Teacher to The White Ribbon, each wrapping audiences in isolation and estrangement.
+Michael Haneke is well known for films that reflect and challenge our notions of social development, taking audiences on uncomfortable journeys into some of the darkest corners of human behaviour.
+His films have ranged from The Piano Teacher to The White Ribbon, each wrapping audiences in themes of isolation and estrangement.
 However, Haneke’s ‘glaciation trilogy’ still provides us with some of his most provocative work.
-Starting with The Seventh Continent, a cutting dissection of social progress, wealth and unhappiness.
-He Followed this in 1992 with Benny’s Video and an exploration of adolescence, media and parental guilt, finally leading to 71 Fragments of a Chronology of Chance in 1994, an exposé of internal and external violence amid social isolation.
+Starting with The Seventh Continent, a cutting dissection of social progress, wealth and unhappiness, he followed this in 1992 with Benny’s Video before 71 Fragments of a Chronology of Chance in 1994, an exposé of internal and external violence amid social isolation.

-Many argue his 1997 feature Funny Games provided the final appraisal of the trilogy proceeding as Haneke finally placed the audience in the role of both the instigators and owners of onscreen violence.
-However, within each film in his ‘glaciation trilogy,’ Haneke held a mirror to modern society’s most uncomfortable realities, his camera challenging our perceptions of progress by embracing multiple descents into alienation, loneliness and self-obsession.
-While, in turn, asking us all to reflect on the role media output played in furthering our disconnected reality.
+However, many, rightly, in my opinion, argue his 1997 feature Funny Games provided us with the epilogue of the trilogy as Haneke placed the audience in the role of both the instigators and owners of onscreen violence.
+Within each film in his ‘glaciation trilogy,’ Haneke held a mirror to modern society’s most uncomfortable realities, his camera challenging our perceptions of progress by embracing multiple descents into alienation, loneliness and self-obsession.

 READ MORE: THE LAST PICTURE SHOW